LET'S BUILD SOMETHING AWESOME TOGETHER.

 A basic deck adds value, but a few thoughtful upgrades can turn it into a space you’ll love spending time in—and one that stands out to buyers.

-• Built-in lighting keeps the space inviting after sunset, whether you're enjoying a quiet evening or hosting friends.
+• Built-in lighting keeps the space inviting after sunset.
+A must have if you enjoy spending quiet evenings outside or hosting friends.

-• High-end buyers love entertainment-ready spaces, especially those with outdoor kitchens and built-in hosting features.
+• High-end buyers love entertainment-ready spaces, so consider outdoor kitchens and built-in hosting features if if you love to entertain.

 • Custom built-in seating makes the most of your space, creating a natural flow while reducing the need for extra furniture.